Notchayan/MasteringWeb3.0-Assignment--1-2024/expectedoutput.md

+## Explanation of Each Section

-## Block Header
+### Block Header
+Contains metadata about the block including version, previous block hash, Merkle root, timestamp, difficulty target, and nonce.

-- **version**: Fixed value, e.g., 1.
+- **version**: Block version (e.g., 1).
-- **previous_block_hash**: Dummy value, e.g., "0000000000000000000000000000000000000000000000000000000000000000".
+- **previous_block_hash**: Hash of the previous block, using a dummy value here.
-- **merkle_root**: A hash calculated from concatenating the txids.
+- **merkle_root**: Root hash of all transaction IDs concatenated.
-- **timestamp**: Current Unix timestamp.
+- **timestamp**: Unix timestamp of block creation.
-- **difficulty_target**: Fixed value, e.g., "0000ffff00000000000000000000000000000000000000000000000000000000".
+- **difficulty_target**: Predefined target for block mining.
-- **nonce**: A value found during mining to satisfy the difficulty target.
+- **nonce**: Value found through mining to satisfy the difficulty target.

-## Serialized Coinbase Transaction
+### Serialized Coinbase Transaction
+Special transaction that rewards the miner.

-- **txid**: A unique identifier for the coinbase transaction.
+- **txid**: Unique identifier for the coinbase transaction.
-- **vin**: Input of the coinbase transaction, typically contains special coinbase data.
+- **vin**: Input of the coinbase transaction, containing special coinbase data.
-- **vout**: Output of the coinbase transaction, with a predefined reward.
+- **vout**: Output of the coinbase transaction, specifying the reward value and script.

-## Transaction IDs
+### Transaction IDs

-- A list of the transaction IDs included in the mined block, starting with the coinbase transaction's ID followed by other valid transaction IDs.
+List of transaction IDs included in the block.

----

-Note that the actual values (like txids, timestamps, nonce) will differ based on the specific transactions processed and the mining outcome.
-This example is meant to illustrate the expected structure and content of the `output.txt` file.
+- The first transaction ID is the coinbase transaction ID.
+- Following IDs are for valid transactions mined in the block.

+Ensure that when generating the actual `output.txt` file, the placeholder values (...) are replaced with the real transaction IDs and values derived from processing the transactions and mining the block.